wireservice/agate/docs/tutorial.rst

     For larger datasets the :class:`.TypeTester` can be slow to evaluate the data.
 You can specify a `limit` argument to restrict the amount of data it will use to infer types.
 Alternately, you may wish to use a tool such as `proof <http://proof.readthedocs.org/en/latest/>`_ so you don't have to run it everytime you work with your data.

-Or, to use the column types we created manually:
+Or, if you wanted to use the column data created manually:

 .. code-block:: python

-    exonerations = agate.Table.from_csv('exonerations-20150828.csv', columns)
+    exonerations = agate.Table.from_csv('exonerations-20150828.csv', column_names, column_types)

 In either case the ``exonerations`` variable will now be an instance of :class:`.Table`.